 So, inspired by my own creative visions, I began "scouting out" and constructing trails that would bring people to see the good medicine of the land.
 I made the trails go to spots where people could personally experience the union of the earth and the sky.
 One popular trail I created is the.
 Found just west of Ottawa near Calabogie, Ontario, this trail network includes scenic Eagle's Nest Sacred Site which is also a lookout.
 And there is another trail I scouted and created that goes to a sacred place called that's another story... you'll have to speak with me in person about that one!

-Today my passion is helping people learn to use the power and teachings of Thunderbird Medicine.
-My aim is to help others find and utilize the Great Spirit that soars high within each of us by sharing ancient knowledge that helps us see our shared human condition.
-My ultimate hope is that people will learn to embrace the Thunderbird that flies within each one of us to help create personal wellness, outer well-being and inner peace.
+Today my passion is helping people learn to use the power and medicine of the Thunderbird teachings.
+My aim is to help others find and utilize the Great Spirit that soars high within each of us by sharing traditional knowledge that helps us know our shared human condition.
+My ultimate hope is that people will learn to embrace the good medicine within each of us to help create personal wellness, outer well-being and inner peace.

 My knowledge is rooted in my research, experiences, visions and most importantly the lessons, ways and wisdom I have learned from a variety of traditional elders, medicine people, knowledge keepers and holy people.
 I have recognized that my quest for medicine ways has taken me my entire life.
 Upon the trail I have endured many sacrifices and have lost many things.
 But for all that I have lost, I do understand I have gained much.
 All I have gained is what I passionately share with others today.

 Some of my knowledge is based on my very close relationship with the earth - like a snake - and my experiences with animal manitou helpers.
-I will also admit to you that some of my most profound knowledge comes to me directly from my ancestors who are known as The Old Ones.
-And then there are my own profound and enlightening experiences with the Thunderbirds.
+I will also admit to you that some of my most profound knowledge comes to me directly from my Algonquin ancestors who are The Old Ones.
+And then there are my own profound and enlightening experiences with the Thunderbird.

-The Thunderbirds, powerful messengers of the Great Spirit, use thunder and lightning to help people create changes in life for their own greater good.
-I was taught, "Sometimes the weakest people (e.g. myself) need the strongest medicine."
-As such, most of my practices draw upon the ways of what was once called "Thunderbird Medicine".
-The old Thunderbird Medicine Society was a group of knowledge keepers and holy people.
-These people didn't gather roots and bark for their medicine; theirs came directly from the Great Spirit and the Sky World in the form of ancestor spirits called Grandfathers who many still believe come to help us - in spirit form - as the Thunderbirds.
+The Thunderbird, a messenger of the Great Spirit, uses thunder and lightning to help people create changes in life for their own greater good.
+I was taught, "Sometimes the weakest people need the strongest medicine."
+Therefore most of my practices draw upon the ways of what is called "Thunderbird Medicine".
+The Thunderbird Medicine Society was a group of knowledge keepers, medicine men and holy people.
+These people didn't gather roots and bark for their medicine; theirs came directly from the Great Spirit and the Sky World in the form of ancestor spirits called Grandfathers who, we believe, intentionally come to help us - in spirit form - as Thunderbirds.